aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/introduction-and-creating-tables/_index.md

 Below example shows how to insert a table using the constructors of nodes.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Tables-InsertTableDirectly-InsertTableDirectly.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-InsertTableDirectly-InsertTableDirectly.cpp" >}}

 ### Inserting a Clone of an Existing Table

 Often there are times when you have an existing table in a document and would like to add a copy of this table then apply some modifications.
 The easiest way to duplicate a table while retaining all formatting is to clone the table node using the Table.Clone method.
 Below example shows how to insert a table using the constructors of nodes.
 You can download the template file of this example from here.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Tables-CloneTable-CloneCompleteTable.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-CloneTable-CloneCompleteTable.cpp" >}}

 {{% alert color="primary" %}}